shathalshehri/ControlPanel/README.md

 }
 ```
 ### Conecting the control panel page with a database
+(in every .php file as long as it connect to the database)
 ```php
 //required variables to connect with the local database
 $servername = "localhost";